Central City in Birmingham in Jefferson County, Alabama — The American South (East South Central)

 Erected by the Birmingham Civil Rights Heritage Trail.
 (Marker Number E4.)

 Topics and series.
-This historical marker is listed in these topic lists: African Americans • Churches & Religion • Civil Rights • Education.
+This historical marker is listed in these topic lists: African Americans • Civil Rights • Education • Religion & Religious Structures.
 In addition, it is included in the Birmingham Civil Rights Heritage Trail series list.
 A significant historical date for this entry is March 1, 1953.

 Location.
 33° 31.252′ N, 86° 48.698′ W. Marker is in Birmingham, Alabama, in Jefferson County.
-Marker is at the intersection of Reverend Abraham Woods Jr Boulevard and 19th Street North, on the right when traveling east on Reverend Abraham Woods Jr Boulevard.
+It is in Central City.
+It is at the intersection of Reverend Abraham Woods Jr Boulevard and 19th Street North, on the right when traveling east on Reverend Abraham Woods Jr Boulevard.
 Touch for map.
-Marker is in this post office area: Birmingham AL 35203, United States of America.
+Marker is at or near this postal address: 710 20th St N, Birmingham AL 35203, United States of America.
 Touch for directions.